 - Mention specifically if you want a written response, then follow up with them in two weeks if there has been no reply.

-Dear Councillor [Full Name],
+Dear Councillor [councillor’s name],

 I am writing you today to ask you to take action to practice the 3Rs for gravel use and help save our countryside we and our rural neighbours depend on.